Skip to main content Skip to footer

 SAFe vs. Scrum: What’s the difference?

 Scrum is a simple, flexible approach to adopting Agile that’s great for small teams.
-SAFe is an enterprise-wide Agile framework designed to help bring Agile beyond the team and into the company as a whole.
+SAFe is an enterprise-wide Agile framework designed to help bring Agile beyond the team and into the entire organization.

 To boil it down to a couple sentences, Scrum is a way to tackle a project using Agile, and SAFe is a way to make your entire end-to-end business Agile — Including non-project work and non-project employees.